 If I am not a United States citizen, am I eligible to apply?

-Yes; you do not need to be a United States citizen to apply for fellowships at the NDIAS.
-If offered a fellowship, NDIAS and the University of Notre Dame will assist an incoming fellow in requesting the appropriate United States visa, if a visa is needed.
+Yes.
+You do not need to be a U.S. citizen to apply for a Fellowship at the NDIAS.
+If offered a Fellowship, the NDIAS and the University of Notre Dame will assist you in requesting the appropriate U.S. visa.

 Do you accept applications or proposals for shared or group projects?

 We do not currently accept proposals for joint or shared projects.

 I applied for an NDIAS Fellowship in a previous year.
 May I apply again?